We are inviting you to a rarely paddled stretch of Lofoten, the wild west coast and populated east coast of Moskenes

 To sign up contact: email@example.com

 The west coast of Moskenes is remote, isolated and rarely paddled.
 With two experienced guides we are taking you to this amazing location in summer 2018.
 We will experience the raw and untouched nature the west coast has on offer, we will explore sea caves and dry caves.
 We will see eagles, seals, fish and a myriad of birds living in an environment rarely visited by man.

-Anita who joined us on our trip in 2016, made a great video from her point of view:
+Magnus who joined us on our trip in 2017, made a great video from his point of view:

 Sidetracked magazine featured our story about this area: http://www.sidetracked.com/news/planning-an-arctic-sea-kayaking-expedition/